Tesla Cars: Easy To Total, Expensive To Repair

 The most important item in the comparison chart is the Delivery Timing.
 While Tesla clings to the official reservation numbers (remarkably unchanging but increasing), there is zero possibility that they will deliver 373,000 Model 3s by mid-2018.
 By that time, if everything goes well, they will have had only 6 months of full production.
 One can only conclude that Tesla is expecting a very low conversion rate, much lower than the 30% seen on MX.

-(From Tesla's Model S vs. Model 3 comparison chart.)
+(From Tesla's Model S vs. Model 3 comparison chart)

 Is there an alternate explanation?
 Is Tesla instead tacitly acknowledging it won't be producing 5,000 cars per week until well into 2018, if ever?